Houmt El Souk

 It is located at approximately 20 km from Ajim and 22 km from El Kantara by the Roman road.
-It is also the chief town and a municipality with 75,904 inhabitants.
-The city itself shelters a population of 44,555 inhabitants as of 2024.
-The city developed on the old site of a Roman city called Gerba or Girba which had the honor of giving birth to two Roman Emperors, Trebonianus Gallus and his son Volusianus.
+It is also the chief town and a municipality with 89,228 inhabitants.
+The city's population is 75,904 inhabitants as of 2024.
+The city developed on the old site of a Roman city called Gerba or Girba, and was the birthplace of two Roman Emperors, Trebonianus Gallus and his son Volusianus.

 History

 The city as it is today developed on the site of an ancient Roman city called Gerba or Girba, which shared its name with the island.
 Many besides the Romans lived there, including Numidians, Punics, Arabs, Spanish, and Turks; the town was also home to many merchants and pirates for many years.
 The Battle of Djerba took place in the northern part of the city.
 Close to the fort is a large village which served as a market; cattle and woolen cloth were traded there, as were dried grapes.
+The name of the city dates back to the eighteenth century, after it was mentioned in a letter by Sheikh Muhammad bin Youssef al-Masabi.
 Under the French protectorate (1881–1956) the island was divided into twelve sheikhates.
-French soldiers entered the town on July 28, 1881, and it remained a garrison until 1890, when its administration passed to civil French authority.
+French soldiers entered the town on 28 July 1881, and it remained a garrison until 1890, when its administration passed to civil French authority.
 In 1956, upon Tunisian independence, it became the capital of Djerba.

 Geography

 Houmt Souk is located on a plain on the northern coast of Djerba.
-There is an artesian well, called Bir Erroumi, 767 meters deep, which was dug under French rule.
-The city is divided into several districts; the three major ones are Taourit, Boumellel, and Hara El K' will bira, which in turn includes neighborhoods like Fatou, Thouirane, Houmet Eljouamaa and Binibandou.
-These three districts are located in the northern part of town.
+There is an artesian well, called Bir Erroumi, 767 m deep, which was dug under French rule.
+The city is divided into 4 sectors, Taourit, Boumellel, Essouani and Ejjouamaâ, while the rest of the municipality is divided into 7 sectors, Mellita, Hachène, Fatou, Mezraya, Cedghiane, Erriadh and Oualegh.
 The climate of the city is moderate, with a semi-arid tendency, and receives a breeze from the sea in summer.